flerka/personal-blog/_posts/2022-05-25-whats-new-in-net-csharp-8-part1.md

 ## Static local functions

-Local functions was introduced in C# 7.
-From my point of view, static keyword for local functions is very useful.
+Local functions were introduced in C# 7.
+From my point of view, static keyword for local functions is beneficial.
 It allows you to avoid accidental closure.
 Closure in local function can lead to non-intuitive memory allocation.
 You can find more information about this in this article - https://weblogs.asp.net/dixin/functional-csharp-local-function-and-closure.
-I found this article very useful and really well-written.
+I found this article very useful and well-written.

 ## What to read
 - https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/struct#readonly-instance-members